docker/docs/datacenter/ucp/2.1/guides/release-notes/index.md

 ---
 title: UCP 2.1 release notes
 description: Release notes for Docker Universal Control Plane.
 Learn more about the changes introduced in the latest versions.
 keywords: Docker, UCP, release notes
 redirect_from:
 - /datacenter/ucp/2.1/guides/admin/upgrade/release-notes/
 ---

-Here you can learn about new features, bug fixes, breaking changes and known issues for the latest UCP version.
+Here you can learn about new features, bug fixes, breaking changes, and known issues for the latest UCP version.
 You can then use [the upgrade instructions](../admin/upgrade.md), to upgrade your installation to the latest release.